siqad/siqad/README.md

 sudo pip3 install matplotlib numpy pyqt5
 ```

 Next, compile the physics engine.
 At this point, only the Marcus simulator looks good enough for public use so that will be the only one mentioned here.
-Navigate to `[qsi-sim]/src/phys/afmmarcus/src` ([qsi-sim] being the root folder of the cloned repository) and run:
+Navigate to `qsi-sim/src/phys/afmmarcus/src` (`qsi-sim` being the root folder of the cloned repository) and run:

 ```
 make
 ```

-Then navigate back to [qsi-sim] and run (without sudo!):
+Then navigate back to qsi-sim (`cd ../../../..`) and run (without sudo!):

 ```
 qmake && make install